-Heartland has a non-revolving credit facility with an unaffiliated bank to provide borrowing capacity not to exceed \$75.0 million.
-At December 31, 2017, \$33.7 million was outstanding on the note payable with an unaffiliated bank compared to \$37.7 million at December 31, 2016.
+Heartland has a non-revolving credit facility with an unaffiliated bank to provide borrowing capacity not to exceed \$70.0 million.
+At December 31, 2018, \$58.4 million was outstanding on the note payable with an unaffiliated bank compared to \$33.7 million at December 31, 2017.
 This non-revolving credit facility is being amortized over five years, and the balance is due in April 2021.
-At December 31, 2017, Heartland had \$39.3 million of available borrowing capacity, of which no balance was outstanding.
+At December 31, 2018, Heartland had \$8.3 million of available borrowing capacity, of which no balance was outstanding.

-Heartland also had senior notes totaling \$11.0 million and \$16.0 million at December 31, 2017, and 2016, respectively.
-These senior notes mature with respect to \$6.0 million in 2018, and \$5.0 million in 2019.
+Heartland also had senior notes totaling \$5.0 million and \$11.0 million at December 31, 2018, and 2017, respectively.
+These senior notes mature with respect to \$5.0 million in 2019.
 The senior notes are unsecured and bear interest at 5.00% per annum payable quarterly.

 In 2014, Heartland issued \$75.0 million of subordinated notes with a maturity date of December 30, 2024.
 The notes were issued at par with an underwriting discount of \$1.1 million.
 The interest rate on the notes is fixed at 5.75% per annum payable semi-annually.
-The notes were sold to qualified institutional buyers, and the proceeds are being used for general corporate purposes.
-For regulatory purposes, \$74.0 million of the subordinated notes qualified as Tier 2 capital as of December 31, 2017.
+The notes were sold to qualified institutional buyers, and the proceeds were used for general corporate purposes.
+For regulatory purposes, \$74.1 million of the subordinated notes qualified as Tier 2 capital as of December 31, 2018.